Is your kitchen due for a remodel in the near future? Or are you choosing how to design the kitchen in your new home?

 With so many countertops available, you don’t have to stick to what’s already available.
 Go for a custom countertop that’s a color you love.

 This is especially easy if you’re going with manufactured quartz.
-Simply specify what color you want mixed in when the countertop is made and you’ll have a color that’s all your own.
+Simply specify what color you want to be mixed in when the countertop is made and you’ll have a color that’s all your own.

 Use the color of your countertops to help them stand out.
 If you’re going with black cabinets, choose a white countertop.
 The contrast will be stunning and a major attention grabber.